zalenix/portaldocs/portal-sdk/templates/portalfx-extensions-faq-performance.md

         * If there are more than three parts, consider refactoring or removing some of them so that fewer parts need to be displayed.
     * Optimize the Blades's `constructor` and `OnInputsSet` methods.
     * Remove obsolete bundles, as specified in  [https://aka.ms/portalfx/obsoletebundles](https://aka.ms/portalfx/obsoletebundles).
     * Use  the Portal's ARM token, if possible.
-Verify whether the extension can use the Portal's ARM token and if so, follow the instructions located at []() to install it.
+Verify whether the extension can use the Portal's ARM token and if so, follow the instructions in the document  located at    to install it.
     * Change the extension to use the hosting service, as specified in [top-extensions-hosting-service.md](top-extensions-hosting-service.md).
        * Wrap any **AJAX** calls with custom telemetry to ensure that they are not waiting on the result of the call.
 Also, ensure that **AJAX** is called using the batch api.
     * Reduce the revealed times for parts on the blade.